robscharf/robscharf.github.io/content/posts/april-28.md

 In most cases, this will not affect the ability of attackers to upload a webshell/remote shell-sized file, however exceptionally restrictive filters may require a change in approach.

 #### File Name Filtering
-Filters related to uploaded file names not only protect against overwritten files, like the rudimentary attack highlighted in [[#Task 4 - Overwriting Existing Files]], but also facilitate the sanitization of file names, which, in turn, mitigates the use of "bad" characters (e.g., null bytes, "control" characters like `;` , and/or the use of UNICODE).
+Filters related to uploaded file names not only protect against overwritten files, like the rudimentary attack highlighted in Task 4 - Overwriting Existing Files, but also facilitate the sanitization of file names, which, in turn, mitigates the use of "bad" characters (e.g., null bytes, "control" characters like `;` , and/or the use of UNICODE).

 The room notes that: